spack/spack/lib/spack/docs/packaging_guide.rst

 Stand-alone tests
 ^^^^^^^^^^^^^^^^^

-While build-time tests are integrated with the build process, stand-alone tests are expected to run days, weeks, even months after the software is installed.
+While build-time tests are integrated with the installation process, stand-alone tests are expected to run days, weeks, even months after the software is installed.
 The goal is to provide a mechanism for gaining confidence that packages work as installed **and** *continue* to work as the underlying